WalletScrutiny/WalletScrutinyCom/_android/com.nayuta.core.md

 ---

+## Updated Review 2021-12-21

+New information was presented that has made this project closed source.
+Details can be [found here](https://github.com/nayutaco/NayutaCore/issues/3):

+> The current app is built from a new private repo, this is because the app has had a major refactor and is in testing on google play, once it is in a stable state it will be updated here or this repo will be closed an a new public one made

 ## App Description

 This bitcoin and lightning network app allows on-chain as well as lightning payments.
 It claims to be self-custodial and allows users to backup and restore from a 24 word seed.